barn2plugins/document-library-lite/readme.txt

 * Give access to specific logged in users only.

 = Can I see a demo of the download manager plugin? = Absolutely!
-You can see the *Document Library for WordPress* plugin in action on the demo site at https://documentlibrary-free.barn2.com.
+You can see the *Document Library Lite* plugin in action on the demo site at https://documentlibrary-free.barn2.com.

 = Is there a premium version with more features? =
-We have designed the free *Document Library for WordPress* plugin to have all the essential features that you need to create a fully functional document library.
+We have designed the free *Document Library Lite* plugin to have all the essential features that you need to create a fully functional document library.

 For more advanced document management and display options, you can upgrade to [Document Library Pro](https://barn2.com/wordpress-plugins/document-library-pro/https://barn2.com/kb/document-library-wordpress-documentation/#doc-library-shortcode/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg).
 This incredibly popular plugin will supercharge your document library by giving you extra column and layout options, more ways to list documents, plus time-saving features including bulk document import.